evilstickman/stripe-example/README.md

 # [backand-Payment-example (Stripe/PayPal)](https://github.com/backand/stripe-example/)

-### Quick-and-Easy Third Party Integration With Stripe and PayPal
+# Quick-and-Easy Third Party Integration With Stripe and PayPal

-This is an example app demonstrating how to integrate Stripe with a Backand application.
+This is an example app demonstrating how to integrate Stripe and PayPal with a Backand application.
 Stripe is a popular third-party API offering payment-related functionality, allowing you to accept payments for yourself as well as your customers.
 Whether you’re building a marketplace, mobile app, online storefront, or subscription service, [Stripe](https://stripe.com) has the features you need.
+PayPal, by comparison, is the hands-down market leader when it comes to payment processing on the internet.
+With functionality ranging from express checkout to invoicing, odds are that [PayPal](https://www.paypal.com) has something to meet your needs.

 Payment systems should always be built with a solid back-end, in order to protect the security of your users and customers.
 With Backand's server-side actions, we'll be able to provide the piece of mind that comes with a custom-built server back end, but without the expense and effort.

-In this example we will use **angular-stripe** to wrap Stripe's stripe.js file.
+In this example we will use **angular-stripe** to wrap Stripe's stripe.js file for the Stripe portion of the example.
 You can either use this in your own applications, or make use of any other solution you choose.

-## Prerequisites
+# Prerequisites

 You will need to have **node.js** set up on your machine before beginning.
 Once you've set up Node, you'll also need to install **gulp** and **bower**.
 Luckily, Node Package Manager (NPM) makes this simple: